thieunguyenhung/thieunguyenhung.github.io/pdf-version.md

 ### Metro.digital
 #### SAM Domain
-*Web application for the users (Metro's salesman) to manage, create activities, and understand their customers*<br>
+*Web application for the internal users (Metro's salesman) to manage, create activities, and understand their customers*<br>

 Responsibilities:
 - Implement new features and maintain existing projects in the back-end and front-end.